-- Pain in the crotch, thighs, and back
+- Pain in the pelvis, thighs, and back

 Total Prostate Specific Antigen (PSA)

 Total Prostate Specific Antigen (PSA) refers to the total volume of PSA in the blood.
-PSA is mainly found in semen but can also be found in small amounts in your blood.
+PSA is found in semen and in the bloodstream.

 Free Prostate Specific Antigen (PSA)

-Free Prostate Specific Antigen (PSA) refers to the amount of PSA in the blood that is not bound to other proteins, the level of free PSA is divided by total PSA to obtain the calculated prostate specific antigen ratio.
+Free Prostate Specific Antigen (PSA) refers to the amount of PSA in the blood that is not bound to other proteins.
+Free PSA levels are divided by total PSA to calculate the prostate specific antigen ratio.

 Calculated Prostate Specific Antigen Ratio

-Calculated Prostate Specific Antigen (PSA) Ratio refers to the volume of total PSA levels versus free PSA.
-If you have a high PSA level and a low level of free PSA, you are at a higher risk of being diagnosed with prostate cancer.
+Calculated Prostate Specific Antigen (PSA) Ratio refers to total PSA versus free PSA levels.
+If you have a high PSA level and a low level of free PSA, it may be more likely that you have prostate cancer.